 Note: The screen-shot above shows the path for the FioranoHAManager node in the Replication mode.
-This path can be found when configuring FioranoHAManager in the shared HA mode.
+This path can be found when configuring FioranoHAManager in the Shared HA mode.

-5. Configure isPrimary: Set isPrimary to 'yes' for the Primary FioranoMQ server and to 'no' for the Backup server by modifying its value, as shown in the properties panel, by clicking on the node specified below.
+5. Configure isPrimary: Set isPrimary to yes for the Primary FioranoMQ Server and no for the Backup Server by modifying its value, as shown in the properties pane, by clicking on the node specified below:

-%SELECTED_HA_PROFILE%-> Fiorano ->HA->HAManager -> FioranoHAManager
+%SELECTED\HA\PROFILE%-> Fiorano ->HA->HAManager -> FioranoHAManager

 Note: The screen-shot above shows the path for the FioranoHAManager node in the Replication mode.
-This path can be found when configuring FioranoHAManager in the shared HA mode.
+This path can be found when configuring FioranoHAManager in the Shared HA mode.

-6. Common Configuration: HA requires enabling the Durable Connections, Pinging and Auto Revalidation support in the FioranoMQ server.
-This can be done by navigating to and modifying the parameters specified below, located in the properties panel.
+6. Common Configuration: HA requires enabling Durable Connections, Pinging and Auto Revalidation support in the FioranoMQ Server.
+This can be done by navigating to and modifying the parameters specified below, located in the properties pane.

-%SELECTED_HA_PROFILE%-> Fiorano ->etc -> FMQConfigLoader
+%SELECTED\HA\PROFILE%-> Fiorano ->etc -> FMQConfigLoader

-- Set AllowDurableConnections property to 'yes'.
+- Set AllowDurableConnections property to yes.

-- Set PingEnabled to 'yes'.
+- Set PingEnabled to yes.

-- Set EnableAutoRevalidation to 'yes'.
+- Set EnableAutoRevalidation to yes.

 Note: The screen-shot above shows the path for HAManager node in the Replication mode.
-This path can be found when configuring HAManager in the shared HA mode.
-Precreated profiles are set to this configuration, requiring no change when working with them.
+This path can be found when configuring HAManager in the Shared HA mode.
+Pre-created profiles are set to this configuration, and require no change when working with them.

-7. Configure the Backup server's IP and Port: Specify the BackupServerIP and BackupServerPort used by clients in the event of a connection failure.
-This IP: This Port should refer to the Backup FioranoMQ server's IP Address and to the Port on which it accepts client connections.
-This is done by navigating to the node specified below and modifying the Backup server's IP address and the Backup server's Port parameters within the Properties of MQDefObjCreator pane.
+7. Configure the Backup Server's IP and Port: Specify the BackupServerIP and BackupServerPort used by clients in the event of a connection failure.
+This IP Port should refer to the backup FioranoMQ Server's IP Address and to the Port on which it accepts client connections.
+This is done by navigating to the node specified below, and modifying the Backup Server's IP address and the Backup Server's port parameters within the Properties of the MQDefObjCreator pane.

-%SELECTED_HA_PROFILE%->Fiorano->etc -> MQDefObjCreator
+%SELECTED\HA\PROFILE%->Fiorano->etc -> MQDefObjCreator

-8. The FioranoMQ server uses these parameters to set a Backup server URL in the default connection factories.
-For client connections to fail-over, it is important that the backup server URL is properly configured.
-If the configuration is changed for the default connection factories, the database should be recreated or a self-created connection factories database with correct URLs should be used.
+8. The FioranoMQ Server uses these parameters to set a Backup Server URL in the default connection factories.
+For client connections to fail-over, it is important that the Backup Server URL is properly configured.
+If the configuration is changed for the default connection factories, the database should be recreated, or a self-created connection factories database with correct URLs should be used.

-The IP address of the default profiles is configured for localhost for Primary and Secondary servers.
-The Backup Port is configured to 1956 in the Primary server and to 1856 in the Secondary server.
+The IP address of the default profiles is configured for localhost, for Primary and Secondary Servers.
+The backup port is configured to 1956 in the Primary Server and to 1856 in the Secondary Server.

-Note: In the default profile, the Secondary server accepts client connections on port 1956 and the Primary server accepts client connections on port 1856.
+Note: In the default profile, the Secondary Server accepts client connections on port 1956, and the Primary Server accepts client connections on port 1856.

-Note: The screenshot above shows the path for MQDefObjCreator node in the Replication mode.
-This path can be found when configuring HAManager in shared the HA mode.
+Note: The screenshot above shows the path for the MQDefObjCreator node in the Replication mode.
+This path can be found when configuring HAManager in the Shared HA mode.

-9. Right-click on the %SELECTED_HA_PROFILE% root and select the Save option from the pop-up menu to save this configuration.
+9. Right-click on the %SELECTED\HA\PROFILE% root, and select the Save option from the pop-up menu to save this configuration.